Charge Transport Capacity as a Probe of Resonances in Models of Many-Body Localization: Charge Transport in Average States

 where $\Delta N = |a - b|$ is the number of particles transported across the cut.
 More generally, for an imperfect resonance, the prefactor will differ from $1/2$, but the matrix element remains $O(\Delta N)$.
 If the fraction of CTRs in the spectrum (out of $2^L$ states) with $\Delta N\sim O(L)$ was nonvanishing as $L\rightarrow\infty$, then they will contribute a $O(L)$ term in the sum of Eq.~(\ref{eq:frobenius_norm_n_r}).
 Thus, this would cause the Frobenius norm of $\hat M$ to grow with $L$.
 Thus, an $O(1)$ Frobenius norm of $\hat M$ as $L\rightarrow\infty$ would imply that the fraction of resonating states transferring $O(L)$ charge vanishes with $L$.

 Here, due to computational ease, we compute $\|\hat M\|_F^{\text{half-filling}}$ instead of the full Frobenius norm.
 Figure~\ref{fig:frobenius_norm_j_01} shows the results for $\|\hat M\|_F^{\text{half-filling}}$ for the interacting Anderson model at $J=0.1$.
+For calculations of $\|\hat M\|_F^{\text{half-filling}}$, but with parameters equivalent to the literature-studied XXZ chain, see Appendix~\ref{app:large_interaction_strength}.
 For small disorder strengths $W\leq 4$, in what is clearly the ergodic regime, the disorder-averaged Frobenius norm appears to grow with $L$ with a power-law, as expected.
 However, for very large disorder strengths ($W\geq 8$), one can see that the distributions of $\|\hat M\|_F^{\text{half-filling}}$ appear to converge with $L$, which is further supported by the disorder-average of $\|\hat M\|_F^{\text{half-filling}}$ saturating very quickly with $L$.
 There is an intermediate regime, roughly $6<W<8$, where the normalized Frobenius norm is seen to grow with $L$ at these system sizes, but at a very slow rate.

 If the trends for $\|\hat M\|_F$ continue to larger $L$, that would indicate ergodicity breaking for strong enough disorder strength $W$.
 In this work, we do not claim to observe a specific $W^*$, as it is impossible to rule out a very slowly increasing $\|\hat M\|_F$ due to noise from statistical fluctuations.
 Furthermore, as mentioned beforehand, one must be cautious about claiming that the behavior of resonances is settled at our finite system sizes, since one cannot access system sizes that would rule out resonances building up to become system-wide.